piwvh/php-eureka/README.md

 ### Local Registry and Caching
 As you know, failure is inevitable, specially in cloud-native or distributed applications.
-So, sometimes Eureka may not be available.
-In this case we should have a local registry of services to avoid propagating failures.
+So, sometimes Eureka may not be available duo to the failure.
+In this case, we should have a local registry of services to avoid propagating failures.

 In the default behaviour, if Eureka is down, the `fetchInstance()` method fails and so the application throws and exception and can not continue to work.
-To solve this problem, you can create a local registry of services in your application.
+To solve this problem, you should create a local registry in your application.

 There is an interface called `InstanceProvider` which you can make use of.
 You should implement `getInstance()` method of this interface and return instances